InformaticsMatters/fragnet/orchestration/README.md

 # Orchestration
 This directory contains early Terraform and Ansible files.

+You will need: -

+- Terraform
+- Ansible 2.6.3 or better

 ## The Squonk Keycloak Server
 The Squonk Keycloak server needs: -